DoxrGitHub/Khan-Destroyer-Sourced/README.md

 It the same thing as the unit completer, except much more unreliably...

+* Very weird "Question Amount Changer" (file path: `source/dev.questionamountchanger.js`, run it in devtools console)... expect KA to actually think you did only one question.

 ## possible additions

 - extension that does farming in the background